ibm-cloud-docs/account/catalog-add-private.md

 ### Helm chart
 {: #catalog-validate-helm}

-1. From the Validate product tab, select your Kubernetes cluster.
+1. From the Validate product tab, select your cluster.
-1. Select a namespace or create a new one.
+1. If the deployment target is a Kubernetes cluster, select a namespace or create a new one.
+If the deployment target is a Red Hat OpenShift cluster, select a project or create a new one.
 1. Click **Next**.
 1. Configure your {{site.data.keyword.bplong_notm}} workspace.
 1. Click **Next**.